kkruups/aframe/docs/introduction/writing-a-component.md

 ### Registering the Component with `AFRAME.registerComponent`

 Components are registered with `AFRAME.registerComponent()`.
-We pass the name of the component, which will be used as the HTML attribute name in the component's representation in the DOM.
+We pass the name of the component, which will be used as the HTML attribute name in an entity's A-Frame HTML statement.
 Then we pass the **component definition** which is a JavaScript object of methods and properties.
 Within the definition, we can define **lifecycle handler methods**.
 One of which is [`.init()`][init], which is called once when the component is first plugged into its entity.

 In the example below, we just have our `.init()` handler log a simple message.